maxtyson123/MaxOS/docs/Styles/Coding Style.md

 Make comments look like sentences by starting with a capital letter and ending with a period (punctuation).
 One exception may be end of line comments like this `if (x == y) // false for NaN`.

 Use TODO for things that need to be done, FIXME for things that need to be fixed, and HACK for things that are ugly but work.
-Use FIXME when you think there is a better way to do something but you don't know what it is yet.
+Use FIXME when you think there is a better way to do something, but you don't know what it is yet.

 ###### Right: